 When you’re out on the water enjoying an afternoon of paddling in your kayak, the very last thing that many of us want is to end up going for a swim.
 But if you’re planning your first-ever kayaking adventure, you likely have one question on your mind: “Do kayaks flip over easily?”

 The short answer is no. Most kayaks—especially those built for new kayakers—are designed with stability in mind, so they’re not likely to capsize for no reason.
-That said, kayaks can flip over if you lose your balance or paddle in very windy conditions.

 What Causes a Kayak to Flip Over?